kdshah6593/study-decks-frontend/Notes.md

 1. Create a render function for decks to use in the fetch request .then function

+2. Move the new deck form function + addeventlistener to Deck object
+3. Add that when new deck form is submitted - prevent default and change form back to display:none

 1. Implement .catch() in fetch requests to handle errors.

 click on a deck, then the first flashcard appends to the DOM and